brandur/sorg/content/drafts/redis-streams.md

 ### Simulating failure (#simulating-failure)

-It's well and good for me to claim that this system is fault-tolerant, but it's a more believable claim when we prove it.
+I've claimed this system is fault-tolerant, but it's more believable if I can demonstrate it.
 Operating at our small scale we're unlikely to see many problems, so processes are written to simulate some.
 10% of the time, the streamer will double-send every event in a batch.
 This models it failing midway through sending a batch and having to retry the entire operation.

 Likewise, each consumer will crash 10% of the time after handling a batch but before committing the transaction that would set its state and checkpoint.

-The system's been designed to handle these edge cases and despite the artificial problems, it will manage gracefully.
+The system's been designed to handle these edge cases and despite the artificial problems, it will manage itself gracefully.
 Run `forego start` (after following the appropriate setup in `README.md`) and leave the fleet of processes running.
 Despite the double sends and each consumer failing randomly and independently, no matter how long you wait, the consumers should always stay roughly caught up to each other and show the same `total_distance` reading for any given ID.

 Here's `consumer0` and `consumer1` showing an identical total for ride `521`: